 What are the key issues you see in my case?

 The answer to this question will often give you a good answer to the previous one.
-Although only a full and thorough review of all of the state's proofs against you will reveal every issue and applicable defense, the attorney should be able to go over with you all possible defenses and issues.
+Although only a full and thorough review of all of the state's proofs against you will reveal every issue and applicable defense, the attorney should be able to go over with you all possible defenses and issues and identify those that are applicable with the information at hand in the interview Issues such as:

 What are the potential fees and costs for my case?